frozeman/meteor-build-client/README.md

 ```
 By linking a file from your `public` folder (e.g. `loadingScreen.css`) and moving the `{{> css}}` and `{{> scripts}}` placeholder to the end of the `<body>` tag,
 you can simply style your loading screen.
-Because the small CSS file (`loadingScreen.css`) and the body content will be loaded *before* the Meteor app script is loaded.
+Because the small CSS file (`loadingScreen.css`) and the body content will be loaded *before* the Meteor app script, the the user sees the nice Loading text.

 ## Connecting to a Meteor server